jimmo/ncss-embedded/chapters/5-grove-pwm-servos.md

 Adds a 4x8 grid of neopixels to the micro:bit.

+#### Ultrasonic distance sensor

+Measures how far away an object is using ultrasound (SONAR).
+These are much easier to use from the bit:bot as the necessary circuitry is provided by the bit:bot.

 ## Pulse Width Modulation

 We've seen how to control an LED connected to a pin by using `write_digital` to turn the pin on or off.
 Once we choose a value for the current limiting resistor however, the brightness is fixed.